 The Start-up Visa Program targets entrepreneurs and innovative business people.
 It is a federal immigration program for those who intend to immigrate to Canada, and their destination is anywhere but the province of Quebec.
-A key component of the Start-up Visa program is to receive a Letter of Support from a designated organization by IRCC (Immigration, Refugees and Citizenship Canada).
-These organizations are divided into three major groups:
+A vital component of the Start-up Visa program is to receive a Letter of Support from a designated organization by IRCC (Immigration, Refugees and Citizenship Canada).
+These organizations fall into three major groups:

 - Angel investor groups – A group of angel investors create an angel investor group.
 According to bdc.ca, angel investors “are wealthy, experienced business people who invest their time and money in your high-growth business in exchange for equity.”
 IRCC expects a minimum of CAD 75,000 along with a letter of support from a designated angel investor group to consider the letter acceptable.

 - Business incubators – According to bdc.ca, “a business incubator is a program that gives very early-stage companies access to mentorship, investors and other support to help them get established.”
 Business incubators usually do not invest capital in a business but offer their services to them.
 Acceptance by a business incubator and a letter of support without any investment is good enough for IRCC.

 You only need one letter of support from one designated organization.
 For example, if you receive a letter from an incubator, you do not need a venture capitalist or angel investor letter.

 The following lists show the existing designated organizations for the Start-Up Visa program.
 I copied them verbatim from the IRCC website on December 9, 2018, and updated the list on December 27, 2020.
 Please visit their website for the official version.
 The following list is not official and is not endorsed by IRCC.

 - 7 Gate Ventures